leofds/notes/ansible/README.md

 Ansible is an open source IT automation engine that automates provisioning, configuration management, application deployment, orchestration, and many other IT processes.</br>[https://www.ansible.com/](https://www.ansible.com/)</br>

-In brief, Ansible connects to remote hosts via SSH to execute commands or Python scripts previously sent by scp.
+In brief, Ansible connects to remote hosts via SSH to execute commands or Python scripts previously sent by SCP.

 ## Ansible concepts

 - **Control node (controller)** The machine from which you run the Ansible Commands.
 Ansible needs to be installed only on this machine.</br>
 - **Managed nodes (hosts)** Target devices you aim to manage with Ansible.</br>
-- **Inventory** List of hosts.</br>
+- **Inventory** List of hosts and groups.</br>
 - **Playbook** A collection of plays.
 A file coded in YAML.</br>
   - **Play** Run tasks on a host or a collection of hosts.</br>
   - **Taks** Call functions defined as Ansible Modules (coded in Python)</br>